Proteusiq/estate/README.md

 docker-compose up
 ```

+Note: _Only the initial build_ will take awhile.
+Go grap a cup of coffee as docker downloads and install necessary tools.
-Note: You can run the services in detach mode. `--detach` or `-d` flag.
+You can run the services in detach mode. `--detach` or `-d` flag.
 This will leave services running.
 Windows users.
 Skip above, if you have started the services with batch strip.
 You can see logs with `docker-compose logs -f`
 See: [docker-compose up](https://docs.docker.com/compose/reference/up/) options